joekav/SlideCaptcha/README.md

 ### Timestamps
 Timestamps are used frequently during the script, as Datadome will try and fingerprint these sessions by comparing our fake timestamps with those that are real.
 I have found it sufficient to randomly generate these timestamps within ranges of those found in real browsers.

-# Usage

-To use this payload generator, we need to run both the detection API and the generator API, as the detection API is used in the payload generating process.